Warriors, Philosophers, and Queens:

 Legendary Women throughout History

-Several people at this year’s Sirens Conference asked if I could make the presentation I gave publicly available, so here it is*, modified slightly for internet consumption!
+Several people at Sirens Conference (in 2015, when the theme was Rebels and Revolutionaries) asked if I could make the presentation I gave publicly available, so here it is*, modified slightly for internet consumption!
 (I was going to do a blog post, but this presentation is over 6,000 words long, so…)

 The focus of this presentation is on legendary women throughout history.
 Given the way our media is biased, be it in news reporting or in any of the arts, it’s easier than it should be for people to come to the conclusion that men — particularly cishet white men — have been behind all the great breakthroughs and that they’re the only ones that could transform history and make a mark.